Fish, Wildlife & Environment

 Protecting fish habitat and helping fish move safely around our dams are among our top priorities.
-To accomplish this, we own and operate two Cowlitz River fish hatcheries where we work to restore and promote salmon and steelhead populations.
-We also plant fish in Riffe Lake, Mayfield Lake and Swofford Pond to provide recreational fishing opportunities.
+We own two Cowlitz River fish hatcheries and two hatcheries at our Cushman Hydro Project, and have juvenile fish collectors, separating facilities for adult fish, and trap-and-haul programs.
+We also plant fish in several areas around our hydro projects to provide recreational fishing opportunities.

 To help protect our waterways and fishing areas, fish habitat and your equipment, learn how to spot and remove invasive mussels and plants.